airvlab/.github/profile/README.md

 🙋‍♀️ Welcome to AI & Robot Vision (airv) lab!

-🍿 We want to develop methods that allow the robot to see and act like humans.
+🍿 We develop methods that allow the robot to see and act like humans.

 👩‍💻 Models and data will be continuously updated, so stay tuned!